AliAlkadhim/NPC_Jets/rivet+pythia/README.md

 ------

-use pythia to generate hepmc events going to the fifo
+use pythia to generate hepmc events going to the fifo.

 `./main42 main42.cmnd tut_fifo.fifo &` where I have pwgevents.lhe and main42 files in that directory